uk000/goto/README.md

 #
 ## > Echo API
 This URI echoes back the headers and payload sent by client.
-The response is also subject to any forced response status, and will carry custom headers if any are configured.
+The response is also subject to any forced response status and will carry custom headers if any are configured.

 #### APIs
 |METHOD|URI|Description|